SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/atmospheric.rst

 JP Paquin created a weights file that allows NEMO's Interpolation On the Fly (IOF) feature to be used to take atmospheric forcing values from the :ref:`CGRF-Dataset`.
-It is in the :file:`4_weights_ATMOS/` directory of the 2-Oct-2013 WC3_PREP tarball and has been added to the :file:`grid/` directory of the :ref:`NEMO-forcing-repo` repo.
+It is in the :file:`4_weights_ATMOS/` directory of the 2-Oct-2013 WC3_PREP tarball and has been added to the :ref:`grid-directory` of the :ref:`NEMO-forcing-repo` repo.
+Those weight values were subsequently used to create a netCDF4 weights file with :kbd:`zlib` compression enabled and CF-1.6 conventions compliant attributes.

 .. _CGRF-Dataset: